AgoraIO-Community/ag-iot-ios-app/README.md

 ## License

-AgoraIotSdk is available under the MIT license.
+AgoraIotLink is available under the MIT license.
 See the LICENSE file for more info.